americool/movie_list_thing/README.md

  # New features for AngularJS Frontend:

  1.)
 The API Key has been moved to the backend via rails figaro gem.
 Change the config/application.example.yml to application.example and add your own imdb key.
 Slightly more detailed instructions are in the example file.
-This may not be the ideal solution, by it seems securer than the previous solution.
+This may not be the ideal solution, by it seems more secure than the previous approach.

  2.)
-I’ve moved the change rating button out of the main list-view interface.
-Now upon clicking on a movie saved to a list the user is prompted with an Update rating for {movie} option.
-I felt this was a more elegant way to handle rating changes of movies saved to lists.
+I’ve removed the "change rating" button from the list-view page.
+Instead, now upon clicking on a movie saved to a list the user is prompted with an Update rating option along side the displayed movie details.
+I felt this removed unnecessary details from the page, and provided a more elegant way to handle rating changes of movies saved to lists that was also in symmetry (both visually and in terms of reusable components) with searching for a movie by title. (*Note: displaying a movie and its details is now also handled by a single component for all three cases where it used.*)

+ 3.)
+The Filter buttons are also handled more elegantly with an NG-repeat function that iterates through an array of objects which each contain a name, filter-type, and a boolean reverse property.

  # Additional Notes post Angular Update: